Bevil56/WeatherApp/README.md

 * `Pressure`: Displays the atmospheric pressure in hPa (hectopascals).

-* `Visibility`: Indicates the current visibility range in kilometers or miles.
+* `Visibility`: Indicates the current visibility range in kilometers.
 * `Feels Like`: Provides the "feels like" temperature, considering wind chill or heat index.

 ### 5-Day Weather Forecast